fcastrocs/SteamCMs/README.md

 export interface SteamServers {
   tcp: SteamServer[];
   ws: SteamServer[];
+  netFilter: SteamServer[];
 }

 export default abstract class SteamCMs {
   /**
-   * Returns a lists of online TCP and WS nearest to you.
+   * Returns a list of alive TCP and WS closest to you */ static async getOnlineLists(): Promise<SteamServers>;
-   */
-  static async getOnlineLists(): Promise<SteamServers>;

   /**
-   * Returns an online TCP SteamCM nearest to you.
+   * Returns a single alive TCP in a circular manner.
-   * As you traverse the list, SteamCMs are further away.
+   * As you traverse the list, SteamCMs are further away */ static getNextTcp(): SteamServer;
-   */
-  static getNextTcp(): SteamServer

   /**
+   * Returns a single alive WS in a circular manner.
+   * As you traverse the list, SteamCMs are further away */ static getNextWs(): SteamServer;

+  /**
-   * Returns an online WS SteamCM nearest to you.
+   * Returns an online netfilter SteamCM nearest to you.
    * As you traverse the list, SteamCMs are further away.
    */
-  static getNextWs(): SteamServer
+  static GetNextNetFilter(): SteamServer;
 }
 ```